 Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand.
 DermNet Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 October 2019.

-Calcipotriol/betamethasone dipropionate foam (trade name Enstilar®) is a dual-action investigational aerosol foam containing calcipotriol, a vitamin D analog, and betamethasone dipropionate, a corticosteroid.
+Calcipotriol/betamethasone dipropionate foam (trade name Enstilar®) is a dual-action aerosol foam containing calcipotriol, a vitamin D analog, and betamethasone dipropionate, a corticosteroid.
 Calcipotriol is known as calcipotriene in the US.